Kushner, Russia bombshells rock the White House

 Fresh doubts over Kushner's position also risked reflecting poorly on Trump, given that the President made a close family member who was apparently unqualified or at risk of being compromised by foreign powers such a pivotal adviser.

-After all, Trump pledged to hire the most qualified people in the world to serve in his administration, and made the alleged mishandling handling of classified material by his 2016 opponent Hillary Clinton a key argument of his campaign.
+After all, Trump pledged to hire the most qualified people in the world to serve in his administration, and made the alleged mishandling of classified material by his 2016 opponent Hillary Clinton a key argument of his campaign.

 Trump was already under ethical fire for breaking anti-nepotism conventions by hiring family members.
 Kushner's new troubles will make those questions even more acute.

-"This is a stunning blow to President Trump," said CNN Presidential historian Timothy Naftali, noting that Kushner was one of the few senior advisers with whom Trump felt comfortable.
+"This is a stunning blow to President Trump," said CNN presidential historian Timothy Naftali, noting that Kushner was one of the few senior advisers with whom Trump felt comfortable.

 "This is a big deal ... he must be fuming," Naftali told CNN's Erin Burnett.